 Digital transformation projects have been fast-tracked for Building Societies, due to the effects of social distancing and remote working.
 These changes look to be on the radar for the remainder of this year and potentially further into 2021.
 In this article, we discuss what the new ‘normal’ could look like and how Societies can continue to deliver value to their Members when it comes to digital onboarding and remote verification.

 Building societies are working hard to serve their members during these changing and challenging, times.

 Due to the speed with which the Covid-19 crisis has developed, there has been a need to adapt quickly – both from a consumer and business perspective.
-Digital transformation may have been on the agenda for some time, but the current crisis has accelerated roll-out and many firms are looking for established partners that can enhance their online operations within their existing business processes at low risk.
+Building Societies digital transformation may have been on the agenda for some time, but the current crisis has accelerated roll-out and many firms are looking for established partners that can enhance their online operations within their existing business processes at low risk.

 Increasing customer expectations

 In today’s fast-moving, competitive financial landscape, digital offerings from organisations have become increasingly sophisticated and user demands have risen exponentially.
 Customers of all ages now expect user-friendly services and streamlined efficiency from their online banking services from the moment they onboard.
 And, if they don’t receive this, they can easily turn to a competitor to find what they are looking for.